-Here are 10 things (and links to other resources) to help you think about, prepare and nurture yourself when approaching anniversaries and other meaningful dates.
+Here are 10 things to help you think about, prepare and nurture yourself when approaching anniversaries and other meaningful dates.

 1. Anniversary reactions are normal